 You may think, “I don’t want to be a COPY CAT!”
 But the fact is, the supreme tracks always use references as well!

 This has become common practice because you NEED reference tracks to help you figure out how to approach certain situations.

 More importantly, it’s actually quite difficult to produce an exact copy of a particular song unless you copy everything note for note, instrument by instrument.

-Pro tip #2: It’s imperative that you’ve completed the previous steps before proceeding.
-There is a system in arranging music, and certain decisions can’t be modified once you’re knee-deep in a different step.
+Pro-tip #2: It’s imperative that you’ve completed the previous steps before proceeding.
+There is a system for arranging music, and certain decisions can’t be modified once you’re knee-deep in a different step.